 The other secret ingredient is not really an ingredient but more so the correct measurements of each ingredient for that perfect frozen margarita texture.

 Fruit to liquid to ice ratio has to be perfect.
+Simple as that.

-These take under 10 minutes to make.
+If you are wondering how long does a frozen strawberry margarita take to make -- these take under 10 minutes to make.
 All you need is a blender.

 My easy way is to wet a paper towel, rub it on the edge of the glass rim and then set the glass on a plate of sugar.